dcassiero/uplink/README.md

 2. docker - The Dockerfiles for the base em_dosbox image and individual games.
 3. site - The main frontend that serves up a catalog of games.

+### docker
+Contains Dockerfiles for the base em_dosbox image as well as for individual DOS games.

+### site
+Contains the code for the frontend site as well as the reverse proxy.

 ### vagrant
 Contains Vagrantfiles for infra-as-code to stand up an environment.

-### docker
-Contains Dockerfiles for the base em_dosbox image as well as for individual DOS games.

 ## Diagram
-https://go.gliffy.com/go/html5/13289187
+(a general idea, subject to change) https://go.gliffy.com/go/html5/13289187

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.